-This course introduces the use of critical thinking skills in the context of human conflict.
+Corequisites: This course introduces the use of critical thinking skills in the context of human conflict.
 Emphasis is placed on evaluating information, problem solving, approaching cross-cultural perspectives, and resolving controversies and dilemmas.
 Upon completion, students should be able to demonstrate orally and in writing the use of critical thinking skills in the analysis of appropriate texts.
 College Transfer: This course has been approved for transfer under the CAA and ICAA as a general education course in Humanities/Fine Arts.

 HUM 122 Southern Culture

+3 0 3

+Prerequisites: No ne

 This course explores the major qualities that make the South a distinct region.
 Topics include music, politics, literature, art, religion, race relations, and the role of social class in historical and contemporary contexts.
+Class/Lab/Credit or Class/Lab/Exp./Credit